Profiling Ann Marie Teare of the in-house legal team at Infinis

 Since then we have embarked on another growth agenda with the LFG business as a base.
 Earlier this year we acquired Alkane Energy and now have three divisions: the original renewable Landfill Gas (LFG) division; a baseload Coal Mine Methane (CMM) business; and a Power Response (PR) business.

 From a day to day perspective, the type of work that the in-house legal team deal with has always been varied but given this evolution the scope of experience we get has expanded significantly.
-We are now at the point where we are looking to expand the legal team by hiring two additional lawyers with a real breadth of commercial and real estate work.
+We are now at the point where we are looking to expand the legal team by hiring additional lawyers with from a range of commercial legal disciplines, since we have a real breadth of legal work to offer.

 What is perhaps most commendable is that, through this expansion, the underlying culture and positive dynamic of the business has stayed the same.

-How has the organisation helped you in your current role?
+How has the organisation helped you to develop?

 I wasn’t a commercial lawyer when Infinis recruited me – I was a planning and environmental lawyer, so Infinis helped me by giving me a chance to do something different.
 They had faith that I could learn what I needed to know and my colleagues have answered a lot of technical questions from me over the last eight years.
 (My particular favourite was the Introduction to Electrical Engineering textbook that one of our project managers leant to me after he had explained a particular technical aspect of a connection agreement to me for the umpteenth time!)

-What particular projects have you enjoyed working on most and why?
+What particular projects have you enjoyed working on most?

 I really enjoy working on our development projects because you can see the physical result – a new operational generating station.
 Being an in-house lawyer means I see all aspects of the project and the contracts required to deliver it – civils, communications, fuel supply and property – it’s quite a long list.